 Dublin has three major universities in the city, Dublin City University, Trinity College Dublin and University College Dublin.
 These three Universities are spread all across the city, so you must be aware of your proximity.

-The Trinity College Dublin is the oldest University in Dublin, it is located in the heart of the city just south side of the River Liffey.
+Trinity College Dublin: The Trinity College Dublin is the oldest University in Dublin, it is located in the heart of the city just south side of the River Liffey.
 Look out for housing in Rathmines or Ballsbridge for an easy connection into the University.

-Dublin City University has multiple campuses that are all within walking distance of one another.
+Dublin City University: Dublin City University has multiple campuses that are all within walking distance of one another.
 All three campuses are located 3 miles north of Dublin City Centre.
 A popular area for accommodation is Marino, as it has good travel connections to the University.
 An alternative would be the residential suburb named Drumcondra as it has plenty of choices for student housing.